jmalegankar/GAMMS/docs/start.md

 ## Python Requierement
 Gamms requires **Python 3.9** or later.
 If you already have a suitable version installed, skip to [Installation and Setup](#installation-and-setup).

-Otherwise, visit the official Python download page to install a compatible version for your device (Windows, Mac, or Linux): [Python]: https://www.python.org/downloads/
+Otherwise, visit the official Python download page to install a compatible version for your device (Windows, Mac, or Linux): [Python](https://www.python.org/downloads/)

 ## Installation and Setup